msjimc/RunningWindowsProgramsOnLinux/mint-21-3-mate.md

 >  sudo apt-get install winetricks

-and the the runtime installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
+and the the runtime installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate file from the  ***.NET Desktop Runtime 6.0.32*** section.
 This is then installed with:

 > wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe